Use the Pen Tool in Adobe InDesign CS6

 Edited by Freya, VisiHow, Eng

 You're watching VisiHow.
 In this tutorial, we are going to show you how to use "Pen Tool" in Adobe InDesign CS6 in Windows 7.

-- 12Let go of your mouse to create the curve.When you create next anchor points, InDesign, unlike Illustrator, will assume that you are going to create a curve instead of a straight line.
+- 12When you create next anchor points, InDesign, unlike Illustrator, will assume that you are going to create a curve instead of a straight line.
 InDesign focuses on both text and images, which is good for publications with layouts, proportions and grids.
 Illustrator and Photoshop work with images mostly.
 "Pen Tool" might be used to avoid copy-pasting curves and lines from Illustrator or Photoshop.
 There might be some incompatibility problems when copy-pasting too.
-You might have to update certain features of a pasted image in InDesign.Advertisement
+You might have to update certain features of a pasted image in InDesign.Let go of your mouse to create the curve.Advertisement

 This concludes our tutorial showing you how to use "Pen Tool" in Adobe InDesign CS6 in Windows 7.
 If you have any questions or comments regarding this video or the program used, then just add them to the comment section below.
 Thank you for choosing VisiHow!